geopython/pywps/docs/development.rst

 3. Commit and pull request
 --------------------------

-If your modification to code is relatively small and can be included in a single *commit* then all you need to is reference the issue in the **commit** message, e.g.::
+If your modification to the code is relatively small and can be included in a single *commit* then all you need to is reference the issue in the **commit** message, e.g.::